fabianfranklinhuffstead/catproject/README.md

 <h1>Cat Project</h1>

-<p>A solution in HTML5, CSS3, JS utilising flexbox to show a responsive solution for a mouse animation</p>
+<p>A solution in HTML5, CSS3, pure JS utilising flexbox to show a responsive solution for a mouse animation</p>

 <h2>The task:</h2>